Argumentation Solvers

 Limitations

 plato is not currently able to handle very large problems in the preferred semantics.
-By large we mean a network with a large number of nodes in a single SCC, or a network with a large number of non-trivial SCCs, or a combination of these, especially if these SCCs appear close to a source node in the network induced by the SCCs. plato has successfully run is less complex networks with up to 2,500,000 arguments.
+By large we mean a framework with a large number of nodes in a single SCC, or a framework with a large number of non-trivial SCCs, or a combination of these, especially if these SCCs appear close to a source node in the framework induced by the SCCs. plato has successfully run is less complex frameworks with up to 2,500,000 arguments.

 The two papers below describe plato in some detail, although improvements are regularly made to the solver.